 The accompanying unaudited pro forma combined financial statements have been prepared in accordance with generally accepted accounting principles.
 In the opinion of management, all adjustments considered necessary for a fair presentation of the unaudited pro forma combined financial statements have been included therein.
 These financial statements are not necessarily indicative of the results that would have occurred had the Merger occurred on the indicated dates and not necessarily indicative of the results to be expected for future operations.
-These unaudited pro forma combined financial statements should be read in conjunction with the related historical financial statements and notes thereto of Jack Henry and Peerless, which are incorporated by reference or included elsewhere in this Registration Statement on Form S-4.
+These unaudited pro forma combined financial statements should be read in conjunction with the related historical financial statements and notes thereto of Jack Henry and Peerless, which are incorporated by reference or included elsewhere in this Proxy Statement/Prospectus.